Rosa Graña Garland: Early life

-Rosa Angélica Graña Garland was born on 1 March 1909 in Lima, Peru to Enriqueta Garland and Francisco Graña Reyes.
-As a child, she cut her own hair, leaving her head bare, and earned the nickname "Mocha" (which is slang for head).
-Her father was a distinguished surgeon, who had performed brain surgery in 1953 using an ancient Incan technique, and was at one time the president of the International College of Surgeons.
+Rosa Angélica Graña Garland was born on 1 March 1909 in Lima, Peru, to Enriqueta Garland and Francisco Graña Reyes.
+As a child, she cut her own hair, leaving her head bare, and earned the nickname "Mocha" (slang for head).
+Her father was a surgeon who had performed brain surgery in 1953 using an ancient Incan technique, and was at one time the president of the International College of Surgeons.
 She was one of seven siblings, which included Francisco Graña Garland, the editor of La Prensa, who was murdered in 1947.

 Though mostly raised in Lima, the family traveled widely, and lived in exile for five years (1930–1935) in Panama after the coup d'état toppled President Augusto B. Leguía, under whose regime Francisco had served as vice president of the Peruvian Congress.
 After her time in Panama, Graña lived briefly in Spain before returning to Peru.

 Career

 In 1938, Graña co-founded the Association of Amateur Artists, along with Elvira Miró Quesada and Corina Garland.
-Though she could not act, she participated in dancing and sang in the choir, but began to work behind the scenes, cleaning the theater and developing costumes for the performers.
+Though she could not act, she participated in dancing and sang in the choir, and began to work behind the scenes, cleaning the theater and developing costumes for the performers.
 She particularly enjoyed ballet and encouraged Alicia Alonso, Dimitri Rostoff, and Oleg Tupine to come to Peru to perform, pressing for the formation of a Peruvian ballet.
-She also was a supporter and coordinator of Lima's Ancón Festival (Festival de Ancón) and designed costumes for the 1969 Hispanoamerican Festival of Song and Dance, held in Argentina, featuring the Peruvian musical ensemble Perú Negro.
-Both Graña and Perú Negro were brought in to the Argentinian festival by Chabuca Granda, who had dedicated her waltz Señora y dueña to Graña in 1960.
+She also was a supporter and coordinator of Lima's Ancón Festival (Festival de Ancón) and designed costumes for the 1969 Hispanoamerican Festival of Song and Dance held in Argentina, featuring the Peruvian musical ensemble Perú Negro.
+Both Graña and Negro were brought in to the Argentinian festival by Chabuca Granda, who had dedicated her waltz Señora y dueña to Graña in 1960.

-Graña was self-taught in fashion design and opened a workshop in downtown Lima, catering to sophisticated, cosmopolitan tastes for bridal and evening wear.
-At the time, there were few boutiques or department stores in Lima and Graña, developed her ideas by draping fabric on her customers following their body lines.
+Graña was self-taught in fashion design and opened a workshop in downtown Lima, focusing on bridal and evening wear.
+Graña developed her ideas by draping fabric on customers following their body lines.
 She never used patterns, and was a poor at drawing, but was able to communicate what she envisioned to her seamstresses.
-In the mid-1950s, she located her store, called Rose Bercis in the Miraflores District, employing thirty seamstresses.
-She organized annual fashion shows at the Gran Hotel Bolivar, catering to her exclusive clients, like First Lady of Peru, Clorinda Málaga Bravo de Prado.
+In the mid-1950s, she located her store, called Rose Bercis, in the Miraflores District, employing thirty seamstresses.
+She organized annual fashion shows at the Gran Hotel Bolivar, catering to her clients, like First Lady of Peru, Clorinda Málaga Bravo de Prado.